 Some homes may have gray material between the ceiling joists.
 If it’s an old house, that could be mineral wool.
 A newer house is likely to have blown-in cellulose.
-Either way, it can be left in place and insulation added over it.
+Either way, it can be left in place and insulation added on top of it.

-Contact Air Tech HVAC, Inc. for more information on Home Attic Insulation.
+Contact Air Tech for more information on Home Attic Insulation.